Computability and Beltrami fields in Euclidean space: Introduction

 \begin{Remark} The lower bound~\eqref{Eq.LB} of the $H^1$-norm of $v$ in terms of the tape size of the Turing machine that it simulates comes from the specific way we encode the Turing machine into the dynamics of $v$ (i.e., the construction of the Turing complete planar system $\nabla_{\mathbb R^2} F$ and the inverse localization theorem).
 In particular, we do not claim that all implementations of tape-bounded Turing machines using steady Euler flows on $\mathbb T^3$ necessarily obey such a bound. \end{Remark}

 In this theorem, the notion of ``simulation" is a bit different from the one in Theorem~\ref{th.main}, as explained in Section~\ref{S:bounded}.
 In particular, the robustness of the simulations holds with respect to uniform perturbations of the flow and of the initial conditions.
-Theorem~\ref{thm:torus} implies that the orbits of a Beltrami field on $\mathbb T^3$ can exhibit arbitrarily high computational complexity.
+Theorem~\ref{thm:torus} implies that there are Beltrami field on $\mathbb T^3$ whose orbits exhibit computational complexity as high as desired.
 This computational complexity arises in the reachability problem of determining whether the orbit of the field through an explicit point will intersect an explicit open set before leaving a compact subset of $\T^3$.
-In other words, although we cannot prove that determining if a trajectory intersects an explicit open set is undecidable, it might be simply non-computable from a practical point of view because of the arbitrarily high computational cost of solving the problem and the robustness of this property.
+In other words, although we cannot prove that determining if a trajectory intersects an explicit open set is undecidable, it might be simply non-computable from a practical point of view because of the arbitrarily high computational cost of solving the problem\footnote{{More precisely, since the computational complexity of a problem that can be solved by a tape-bounded Turing machine tends to infinity as the tape size of the machine grows, we deduce that the reachability problem for a Beltrami field on $\mathbb T^3$ can be arbitrarily hard to solve in a robust manner.}} and the robustness of this property.
 It also follows from our construction that this phenomenon of robust computational complexity holds for fluid particle paths in a special class of time-dependent solutions of the Navier-Stokes equations on $\mathbb T^3$ (see Remark~\ref{rem:NS} in Section~\ref{S:bounded}).

 The previous results together with the theory of Gaussian random Beltrami fields in Euclidean space~\cite{EPR} also allow us to prove that, in some sense, Turing completeness occurs with probability~$1$ in random Beltrami fields.
 So, in particular, the aforementioned kind of complexity is somehow \emph{generic}.